LixiangZhao98/PointCloud-Visualization-Tool/README.md

 git clone https://github.com/tensorflow/magenta.git
 ```
 - Open the project using Unity.
 Please refer to sec.6 in [tutorial](https://raw.githubusercontent.com/LixiangZhao98/asset/master/Tutorial/Unity_Setup_General.pdf) if you don't know how to open an existing project.
+- Drag the DataObject prefab `Assets\PointCloud-Visualization-Tool\Prefab\DataObject.prefab` into your scene.

 ## Demo1: Read and visualize data
 - Run the demo in `Assets/PointCloud-Visualization-Tool/Scenes/PointCloudVisualization.unity`